cunnie/writings/i_am_become_forever.md

 ---

 She woke up.
 It was dark.
 She felt ... odd.
 There was a sluggishness.
-Her thoughts, previously fish zipping in water, were trudging their way through jello.
+Her thoughts, previously fish zipping in water, were trudging through jello.
 The new colonel and his MPs had captured her.
 That was right: they shot her up with something while holding her down.
 She tried to feel anger, but that feeling was absent.
 Then she searched for fear, and that feeling was absent, too.
 In fact there were no feelings.

 It reminded her of the time in college when her roommate was dating a marijuana dealer and he had brought brownies to their dorm room.
-Then they went to her roommate's room to fool around, and when Julia came home she started eating the brownies thinking that they were left out for her.
-They were quite tasty though a little gritty she remembered.
+Then they retreated to the bedroom to fool around, and when Julia came home she ate the brownies thinking that they were left out for her.
+She remembered they were quite tasty though gritty.
 She ate quite a few.
 And, in an hour there was little she could do other than stare at the wall.
 She was quite happy staring at the wall, although in the back of her mind there was a nagging thought that perhaps this change was permanent and she'd spent the rest of her life staring at the wall.
 But that's not what happened: instead, she fell asleep, woke up the next morning feeling groggy, and that was the first and last time she ate pot brownies.

 Probably thorazine, probably a heavy dose.
 She tried to muster indignation, but couldn't.
 She lay on the bed.
 Hours passed.